AthleteX-DAO/athletex-sops/Operations/Revenue/Sales/README.md

 https://www.linkedin.com/posts/kevin-kamto_im-a-proud-american-and-i-believe-in-our-activity-7070790352739172352-npPj?utm_source=share&utm_medium=member_desktop

 Some of these sales letters are very crude, but they work and can flow much more smoothly with refinements

+Another example of a successful sale process was with SX Network:

+1 - We will build synthetix athlete performance tokens

+2 - We need stuff for people to do on SX network

+3 - A options market for crypto sports bettors

+4 - We build the thing for them